The archive

 The overhead myth

 Low overhead doesn't mean high impact.
-The obsession with admin costs has damaged the charity sector for decades.
-Here's what actually predicts whether your donation does good.
+The obsession with admin costs has harmed charities for decades.
+Here's what really predicts whether giving does good.

 30 April 2026 · 7 min read